-It might be assumed that UC's increasing reliance on the SAT and ACT during this period was accompanied by concurrent improvements in the validity of the tests, but that assumption would be mistaken.
+2001 UC validity study: It might be assumed that UC's increasing reliance on the SAT and ACT during this period was accompanied by concurrent improvements in the validity of the tests, but that assumption would be mistaken.
 In the aftermath of SP-1 (and a year later, passage of Proposition 209), UC undertook a sweeping review of all admissions criteria, with a special focus on standardized tests, in an effort to reverse plummeting minority enrollments.
 The findings of that review were strikingly similar to what BOARS had found 40 years earlier.

 A 2001 study commissioned by BOARS showed once again that test scores yielded only a small incremental improvement over high school GPA in predicting freshman grades at UC.
-High school GPA accounted for 15.4% of the variance in first-year grades (see Table 1.2 for study results).
+High school GPA accounted for 15.4% of the variance in first-year grades.